github/docs/content/github/managing-security-vulnerabilities/troubleshooting-the-detection-of-vulnerable-dependencies.md

     Manifests over 0.5 MB in size are only processed for enterprise accounts.
 For other accounts, manifests over 0.5 MB are ignored and will not create {% data variables.product.prodname_dependabot_alerts %}.

     By default, {% data variables.product.prodname_dotcom %} will not process more than 20 manifests per repository. {% data variables.product.prodname_dependabot_alerts %} are not be created for manifests beyond this limit.
-If you need to increase the limit, contact {% data variables.contact.contact_support %}.
+If you need to increase the limit, contact {% data variables.contact.contact_osmand_support%}.

 2. **Visualization limits**